nategraf/Naumachia/README.md

 ### A multi-tenant network sandbox for security challenges

 **The ambition of [Naumachia](https://en.wikipedia.org/wiki/Naumachia)** is to enable the deployment of multi-host interactive exploit challenges for fun and non-profit.
-The origonal inspiration was to enable network exploit challenges.
+The original inspiration was to enable network exploit challenges.
 The main target is providing fun and challenging exercises for CTFs and classrooms.

-The inspiration for this project comes from my love of networking and especially network security.
+The inspiration for this project comes from my love for networking and especially network security.
 I wanted a platform to write and play challenges where everything was in-bounds including ARP spoofing, VLAN hopping (WIP), DNS poisoning, SNMP attacks as well as destructive attacks like dropping database tables and installing backdoors without interferring with other users.
 Naumachia